Top Company FAQ

 • 1 pt if company offers formal leadership development program

-• .5 pt if company offers formal sponsorship program for women
+• 2 pts if company has formal career sponsorship program

 The TOTAL SCORE is calculated as 80% REPRESENTATION SCORE and 20% BEYOND REPRESENTATION SCORE.